There’s something so iconic about ice skating in New York. It feels like you’re in a film.

 There’s a cafe by the rink selling hot chocolates and pretzels to refuel.
 There were signs everywhere banning the use of mobile phones on the ice, but nobody took any notice as the rink was full of people taking exaggerated selfies.
 There’s even a little circle coned off in the middle for private lessons (now, wouldn’t that be an amazing birthday party??
 Hmmmm).
 We contented ourselves with shuffling around the edges trying to keep T’s weight above her skates.
 Having skated all of once before, she was determined to do it All.
 By.
 Her.
 Self.
 This resulted in a lot of hard falls, but a brilliant day out.

 There are ice rinks all over the city, including Battery Park City, Sea Port and Bryant Park, each with an iconic New York view.
 Wherever you go, it’s a wonderful family day out, but most won’t let you carry children, so v little ones would need to wait outside with one long suffering parent.
+Read my other rink reviews here.

 If you’re thinking of taking your kids ice skating at Central Park too: